irods/irods_docs/docs/plugins/composable_resources.md

 ### Mock Archive

+!!!
+Warning
+    Do not use mock archive resources in production.

-The mock archive storage resource was created mainly for testing purposes to emulate the behavior of object stores (e.g. WOS).
+The mock archive storage resource was created *only* for testing purposes to emulate the behavior of object stores (e.g. WOS).
 It creates a hash of the file path as the physical name of the Data Object.

 ### Universal Mass Storage Service